EemanAbbasi/TCGA_Cancer_Microbiome_Analysis_Pipeline/Community Detection and Metabolic Modelling Pipeline.md

 # Mutualism and Competition Analysis Pipeline

 This repository contains a GitHub Actions pipeline to analyze mutualistic and competitive interactions between microbial species based on OTU (Operational Taxonomic Unit) data.
-The methodology is inspired by the sections *Determining co-occurring communities* and *Determining metabolic interactions* from relevant literature.
+The methodology is represented by the sections *Determining co-occurring communities* and *Determining metabolic interactions* in the paper.
 The pipeline filters OTU tables, constructs co-occurrence networks, detects communities, reconstructs metabolic models using `CarveMe` [1], and evaluates metabolic interactions using `SMETANA` [2].

 ## Overview